Zr-based bulk metallic glass clamp cell for high-pressure inelastic neutron scattering: Experimental details

 Samples are enclosed in a polytetrafluoroethylene (PTFE) capsule with an inner diameter of 5~mm and a length of 23.5~mm.
 Taking into account capsule compression under pressure, the effective sample volume is approximately 190~mm$^{3}$, corresponding to sample dimensions of 4.5~mm in diameter and 12~mm in length.
 To suppress background scattering during neutron scattering measurements, cadmium sheets were placed over the top and bottom edges of the pressure cell.

-The INS measurements were carried out on the time-of-flight neutron spectrometer 4SEASONS~\cite{4SEASONS} installed at Material and Life Science Facility (MLF), Japan Proton Accelerator Research Complex (J-PARC), Japan.
+The INS measurements were carried out on the time-of-flight neutron spectrometer 4SEASONS~\cite{4SEASONS} installed at Materials and Life Science Experimental Facility (MLF), Japan Proton Accelerator Research Complex (J-PARC), Japan.
 A Fermi chopper frequency of 150~Hz was employed, providing incident neutron energies of $E_{\rm i}=2.96$, 10.2, 20.0, and 55.6~meV, simultaneously.
-An oscillating radial collimator was installed to reduce background scattering from sample environment.
+The detector arrays cover scattering angles ($2\theta$) of $-35^{\circ}\leq 2\theta \leq 130^{\circ}$ horizontally and $-25^{\circ}\leq 2\theta \leq 27^{\circ}$ vertically.
+An oscillating radial collimator was installed to reduce background scattering from the sample environment.
+The collimator has inner and outer radii of 210 and 400~mm from the sample center, respectively, with an angular separation of 2.5$^{\circ}$~\cite{Nakamura2015,Nakamura2018}.

 A closed-cycle cryostat was used to achieve temperatures in the range of $6\leq T \leq 300$~K. A Zr-BMG rod with a diameter of 15~mm and a length exceeding 40~mm was measured at room temperature.
-The Zr-BMG hybrid cell was measured after cooling to 6~K. Test measurements were conducted using a \CFC single-crystal sample, grown by the vertical Bridgman method.
+In addition, the empty Zr-BMG hybrid cell, without a pressure-transmitting medium or sample, was measured at 6~K and room temperature.
+Both the Zr-BMG rod and the empty cell were mounted in the cryostat with their longitudinal axes perpendicular to the horizontal plane.
+Test measurements were conducted using a \CFC single-crystal sample, grown by the vertical Bridgman method.
 The details of the synthesis procedure are described in Ref.~\cite{KuritaPRB2016}.
 A crystal with dimensions of approximately $2.5\times3\times8$~mm$^{3}$ (mass: 260~mg) was used in this study.
 For the INS measurements, the scattering plane was chosen such that the crystallographic $ab$-plane was horizontal.
-The sample was cooled to 6~K using the closed-cycle cryostat.
-Measurements were first performed with the sample mounted on an aluminum plate, and subsequently repeated with the same sample placed inside the pressure cell filled with deuterated glycerol as the pressure medium.
-In both cases, the sample was rotated over 62$^{\circ}$ in 1$^{\circ}$ increment, with each scan lasting 11~minutes.
+Measurements were first performed with the sample mounted on an aluminum plate, and subsequently repeated with the same sample placed inside the pressure cell filled with deuterated glycerol as the pressure-transmitting medium.
+In both configurations, the sample was cooled to 6~K and rotated over 62$^{\circ}$ in 1$^{\circ}$ increment, with each scan lasting 11~minutes.

-Data reduction for all the collected INS spectra was performed using Utsusemi software~\cite{Utsusemi}, and INS data were analyzed using HORACE software~\cite{Horace}.
+Data reduction for all collected INS spectra was performed using Utsusemi software~\cite{Utsusemi}, and INS data were analyzed using HORACE software~\cite{Horace}.